 He shared this discovery with the local monastery.
 Through trial and error, the monks settled upon roasting the berries after discovering the delicious scent they made, and diluting them with water.
 The first cup of coffee can be traced back to this folk tale and Kaldi: the man kept up at night by his restless goats.

 How much of this story is fact and how much is legend can’t be determined, however it is widely believed that coffee did originate in Ethiopia over a thousand years ago.
 Historians think that Ethiopian tribes used to mash up coffee beans, mix them with fat, and eat the result as a stimulant.
 I personally think coffee beans taste much better roasted and with the coffee extracted, rather than ground and chewed upon.
-My preference is a caramel latte to kick-start my day!

 From Africa, coffee quickly spread to the Arabian Peninsula.
 In the 14th century, coffee cultivation reached Yemen, which had the ideal climate for growing coffee.
 From Yemen, coffee was brought into Constantinople, now Istanbul, and became massively popular with the court of Sultan Suleiman the Magnificent in 1555.
 As this popularity filtered down to the lower classes, coffee houses opened across the city and became a key part of Istanbul's culture, providing a place for people to meet to play backgammon, read books, and socialise.